 First, get a flexible 50-foot tape measure…

 While photographing and measuring many live oaks across the state, it’s become apparent to me that there is some general misunderstanding about how one should measure the girth (circumference) of a tree.
-Several of the older and larger live oaks that I’ve measured have girths (by my measurements) that are far less than what is listed with the Live Oak Society registry (measurements are submitted by the sponsor along with an oak’s application for membership).
+Several of the older and larger live oaks that I’ve measured have girths (by my measurements) that are far less than what is listed in live oak records.

-In this blog entry, I’ll explain the method that I use—which follows generally accepted guidelines used by many foresters, arborists and other tree-measuring folk.
-I don’t intend this entry to be an all-inclusive statement of THE one and only technique for tree measurement.
-Others, with a more analytic and scientific approach have done this already, in far more detail than I require for my goals.
-If you’re looking for more detail, I’ve included links below to several sources for measuring circumference, height and crown spread using both simple and sophisticated tools.
-For my purposes, a flexible 50-foot tape measure is sufficient along with some way to record your results.
+In this blog entry, I’ll explain the method that I’ve learned—which follows generally accepted guidelines used by many foresters, arborists and other tree-measuring folk.
+Others, with a more analytic and scientific approaches to tree measurement have gone into great detail about the measuring process.
+So, If you’re looking for more detail, especially about measuring height and limb spread, I’ve included links below to several sources for measuring height and crown spread using both simple and sophisticated tools.
+For my purposes, a flexible 50-foot tape measure is sufficient along with some way to record your results (pencil and paper).

-• Wrap a flexible tape measure around the oak’s trunk at 4.5 feet above the ground (about chest height) and take the measurement in inches.
+• Wrap a flexible tape measure around the oak’s trunk at 4 to 4.5 feet above the ground (about chest height) and take the measurement in inches.

 • If the trunk is leaning, wrap the tape at 90 degrees to the axis of the lean, instead of parallel to the ground.

 NOTE: Dr. Stephens wrote about measuring at an oaks natural “waist.”
 It’s usually apparent where this is – somewhere around the 4 to 4.5 foot area of the trunk there’s usually a natural indent before the main trunk and limbs begin to flare outward.